tshr-d-dragon/Admission_Predictor/README.md

 LinearRegression.sav is the saved file of model used in flask.

 plots folder contains the saved images of all plots of EDA and model performances

+To run the prject, follow below steps:
+1. Create anaconda environment
+2. Activate environment
+3.  >pip install -r requirement.txt
+4.  >python app.py

+Please feel free to connect for any suggestions or doubts!!!